 Gajogo’s hallmark camp, Nhama Tika, was designed to provide magnificent 30 mile vistas in all directions.
 Sitting atop its name’s sake, Mount Nhama Tika, darkness produces not a single artificial light to spoil the serenity, or the stars...anywhere, any night.
 Each stone tent chalet has its own amazing vista and comes with all the amenities such as classy ensuite toilets, rainwater shower heads, unlimited hot water, fluffy comforters atop comfy beds, soft sheets, My Pillow pillows, luscious towels, and romantic traditional mosquito netting (no cots, no sleeping bags, ever).
 Normal American electric outlets are installed in each Chalet and provide 220v African electricity via our whisper quiet generator.
 No need to bring electric adapters nor transformers.
 220v should accommodate all of your normal electric requirements, but if you need 110v, we have that available also.
-We're here for you.
+As America's Safari Company, Gajogo is here for you.

 LIVING IS EASY

 Laundry is collected, cleaned, ironed and properly pressed with ember heated irons (yep, just like a century ago...coals right out of the fire), folded, and returned to you every day.
 Coffee or Tea is delivered each morning with a cheery African wake up.
 Bottled water is always available, but the tap well-water is fine to drink if you so choose.
 Food is prepared to order in “underground ovens” or over open fire with courses prepared from the game you harvest.
 Beer, wine, and your preferred cocktails will be waiting for you upon your return to the campfire to relax and assimilate your thoughts about your day’s adventures in the bush.
 Relax, we’ve got your back.